 Slab on grade foundations are concrete floor slabs which are poured at grade or ground level to make a foundation for a home or business.
-Before it is built contractors will excavate the soil surrounding the area the foundation is to be built and make sure that the ground is stable enough to support the structure.
-Typically the perimeter of the slab is thicker than the rest of the surface.
+Before it is built, contractors will excavate the soil surrounding the area the foundation is to be built and make sure that the ground is stable enough to support the structure.
+Typically, the perimeter of the slab is thicker than the rest of the surface.
 This section is like a footer, helping to distribute the weight of the exterior walls evenly across the soil beneath the structure.
-Slab on grade foundations are typical in the South and in areas such as California, where the soil is not suitable for crawlspaces or basements.
+Slab on grade foundations are typical in the South and in areas such as California, where the soil is not suitable for crawl spaces or basements.

 Slab Cracks: This is the most common problem in slab on grade foundations.
 When the ground beneath the slab on grade foundation isn't prepared correctly, if it is poorly compacted, or if there is not enough moisture in the soil and it shrinks, this can cause settlement of the slab and slab cracks will begin to form.
 They can also occur in the garage, and you might notice cracks in the garage column as well.
-It would be wise if you notice cracks in your slab, check the rest of house out.
-You might notice cracks in your walls, ceilings, floors, tiles, joints, and drywall.
-These might be signs that there are larger problems with the foundation and a foundation expert may need to be consulted.

 Leaning Chimneys: The footings of the chimney can become uneven as well and this can cause problems to occur with the chimney.
-If the chimney leans this is a danger to your home and to your neighbors.
+If the chimney leans this is a danger to your home and to your neighbors'.
 A leaning chimney is a serious foundation problem and should be looked at immediately.